Frothing at the mouth, a dwarf slams his helmet into the face of his drow foe, then turns to drive his armored elbow into the gut of another.

 - Learn a new theme and a fighting style from it.

 - Learn a new maneuver from a theme you know.
 The maneuver must cost equal to, or less than, your dice limit.
-If the maneuvers costs 2 or more stamina dice, you must know a number of maneuvers from the maneuver’s theme equal to the maneuver’s stamina dice cost minus 1.
+If the maneuvers costs 2 or more stamina dice, you must know a number of feats, fighting styles, or maneuvers from the maneuver’s theme equal to the maneuver’s stamina dice cost minus 1.

 - Learn a new fighting style from a theme you know.

-When you gain a level in this class, you gain one additional combat ability and you can choose a maneuver you know and replace it with another maneuver from a theme you know, following the restrictions above.
+When you gain a level, you gain one additional combat ability and you can choose a maneuver you know and replace it with another maneuver from a theme you know, following the restrictions above.

-You know three maneuvers of your choice from the themes you know.
+You know four maneuvers of your choice from the themes you know.

 The Battlemaster table shows how many stamina dice you have to use maneuvers.
 Your stamina die are d8s.
 To use a maneuver, you must expend a number of stamina dice based on the maneuver’s dice cost.

-You regain all expended stamina dice when you finish a long rest and regain half your total stamina dice (rounded up) when you finish a short rest.
+You regain half your total stamina dice (rounded up) when you finish a short rest and all expended stamina dice when you finish a long rest.

 Once you use this feature, you must finish a short or long rest before you can use it again.

-At 13th level you regain an additional 2d10 + your warrior level when you use your second wind.
+At 13th level you regain an additional 2d10 + your level.

 You can push yourself beyond your normal limits for a moment.
-On your turn, you can use an additional action.
+Once on your turn, you can use an additional action.
 This action can only be used to make an Acrobatics, Athletics, or Brawn check or use the Attack, Dash, Disengage, or Use an Object action.

-Once you use this feature, you must finish a short or long rest before you can use it again.
-You can use this feature twice between rests starting at 5th level, three times between rests starting at 9th level, four times between rests starting at 13th level, and five times between rests starting at 17th level, but only once on the same turn and only if you did not use it last turn.
+You can use this feature twice between rests starting at 5th level and three times between rests starting at 13th level, but only if you did not use it last turn.